 With our history lesson now over, what about the whisky?
 Well… it has both lightly peated and non-peated variants, playing around with American oak / ex-bourbon, oloroso, and PX sherry casks.

 As for our collective tasting experience?
 I’d explored a few minis from Glen Scotia with a regular tasting companion.
 We found the entry expression – Double Cask 46% – was quite a good indicator of what is to come, noting the 15 year took a bit of time to ‘warm’ up, whereas the Victoriana 51.5% was a clear ‘crowd-pleaser’ from the start.

 - Mixed group – Musty cupboard, sour fruits, a bit like a fruity brandy, lots of honey, oak, floral talcum, rose peppermints, coffee sweets, chicory, lightly salted, dry spice, more light wood, grass, celery, cherry blossoms

-- Mixed group – Spiced Christmas oranges with cloves, dry salt, cigar leaf, gooseberries, apple – like calvados, sour plum, almonds, dry sherry, peppery spice, hint of peat
+- Mixed group – Spiced Christmas oranges with cloves, dry salt, cigar leaf, gooseberries, apple-like calvados, sour plum, almonds, dry sherry, peppery spice, a hint of peat

 - Virtual ladies – Simply delicious!
-Incredibly silky with a great well rounded mouth feel.
-We tasted figs with dates, a gentle roasted quality… our IRL ladies agreed – noting what really stood out was the velvety smoothness with a hint of mint at the back
+Incredibly silky with a great well-rounded mouth feel.
+We tasted figs with dates, with a gentle roasted quality… our IRL ladies agreed – noting what really stood out was the velvety smoothness with a hint of mint at the back

 - Mixed group – Salty dry